Golden Jubilee of Margrethe II: Postponement of planned celebrations

-The Royal House of Denmark officially announced on 17 December 2021, that the majority of the planned arrangements relating to the Queen's Jubilee will be postponed to the late summer of 2022.
+The Royal House of Denmark officially announced on 17 December 2021, that the majority of the planned arrangements relating to the Queen's Jubilee would be postponed to the late summer of 2022.
 A few events took place on the day of the anniversary, such as a meeting in The Council of State, and a reception at the Danish Parliament.

 Jubilee programme

 14 January: Accession Day events

 In the morning of 14 January, the Queen and Crown Prince Frederik participated in a special, formal Council of State meeting on the occasion of the 50th anniversary of the Queen's accession to the throne.
 This was the 560th Council of State meeting of the Queen's reign.
 Due to COVID-19, there were only five ministers, including Prime Minister Mette Frederiksen, and, in honor of the occasion, no customary proceedings were held.

 Later that morning, the Danish Parliament's official celebration of the Queen's Jubilee took place in the Landsting Chamber at Christiansborg Palace.
-Upon arrival, the members of the Royal Family signed the visitor's book.
+Upon arrival, the members of the royal family signed the visitor's book.
 The celebration began with a speech by the Speaker of the Parliament, Henrik Dam Kristensen.
 Then, prime minister Mette Frederiksen presented the gift from the Danish Parliament and the government to the Queen.
 The gift is decorative pavement artwork, which will be installed at the North Atlantic House cultural center in Copenhagen, symbolizing the ties between the Faroe Islands, Greenland and Denmark.
 It is expected to be completed at the beginning of 2023.

 Later the same day, there was a wreath laying ceremony, around noon, at King Frederik IX and Queen Ingrid's tomb at Roskilde Cathedral to mark 50 years since the King's passing.
 The Queen, Crown Prince Frederik, Crown Princess Mary, Prince Joachim, Princess Marie, and Princess Benedikte laid wreaths at the gravesite at Roskilde Cathedral.
 The Queen gave a deep curtsey before departing the site.
-Queen Anne-Marie of Greece didn't participate as planned in the wreath-laying ceremony as her husband King Constantine was infected with coronavirus, and therefore Queen Anne-Marie couldn't travel to Denmark.
+The former Queen Anne-Marie of Greece didn't participate as planned in the wreath-laying ceremony as her husband, the former King Constantine II of Greece, was infected with coronavirus, and therefore Queen Anne-Marie couldn't travel to Denmark.

 In the evening, the Queen was surprised by her family with a secretly-arranged dinner in Christian VII's Palace at Amalienborg.
 The dinner table was set with the Flora Danica service, the most valued Danish dinner service.
-The last time the service was used by the Royal Family was for Queen Ingrid's 80th birthday in 1990.
+The last time the service was used by the royal family was for Queen Ingrid's 80th birthday in 1990.

 People could send digital congratulations to the Queen via the Royal website.
 Due to the pandemic, it wasn't possible to send written congratulations in person at the Yellow Palace.